Special Investigation Service Probes Allegations of Police Violence during Pro-EU Protests

-The Special Investigation Service in Georgia is looking into claims that authorities misused their power during protests in Tbilisi last November and December.
-The investigation started on December 5.
+The in is looking into claims that authorities misused their power during protests in last November and December.
+The investigation started December 5.

 The investigation is looking at several things, including how police treated protesters and journalists.
 So far, 140 people have been questioned, including five journalists.
 Some people have also had medical check-ups to see if they were hurt during the protests.

 To gather evidence, investigators are watching hours of TV footage that was shared online.
-They’re also asking hospitals for records about treating injuries from the protests.
-The Ministry of Interior has given them information about people who were held in police stations and any medical care they received.
+They’ also asking hospitals for records about treating injuries from the protests.
+The has given them information about people who were held in police stations and any medical care they received.

 The investigation will release updates as it goes along.